.png)

-Your poem can be about absolutely anything related to December, January, and February.
+Your poem can be about absolutely anything related to

 Below you will find a list of ideas to help get your creative juices flowing.
 Be creative, think out of the box and start writing your poetry now.